 21.3.10.7 Segment parser

+NOTE – The output of the operation described in this subclause is named a frequency subblock rather than a segment because it applies to both 80+80 and 160 MHz PPDUs, where the 160 MHz PPDU has two parser outputs yet one frequency segment (see Table 21-5 (Timing-related constants)).
+A more precise name for this operation would be frequency subblock parser.

 21.3.10.9.3 Segment deparser

+NOTE – The input of the operation described in this subclause is named a frequency subblock rather than a segment because it applies to 160 MHz PPDUs which has two deparser inputs yet one frequency segment (see Table 21-5 (Timing-related constants)).
+A more precise name for this operation would be frequency subblock deparser.

 Sidebar: no notes need to be included for TVHT (clause 22) given that “The segment parser as described in 21.3.10.7 (Segment parser) is not used in Clause 22” and “The segment deparser is not used in Clause 22”.
-Also no notes need to be included for S1G (clause 23) since the segment parser/deparser is defined by reference to clause 21: “The segment parser for S1G 16 MHz PPDUs is the same as those specified for 160 MHz PPDUs in 21.3.10.7 (Segment parser)” and “The segment deparser for S1G 16 MHz PPDUs is the same as those specified for 160 MHz PPDUs in 21.3.10.9.3 (Segment deparser).”
+Also, no notes need to be included for S1G (clause 23) since the segment parser/deparser is defined by reference to clause 21: “The segment parser for S1G 16 MHz PPDUs is the same as those specified for 160 MHz PPDUs in 21.3.10.7 (Segment parser)” and “The segment deparser for S1G 16 MHz PPDUs is the same as those specified for 160 MHz PPDUs in 21.3.10.9.3 (Segment deparser).”

 CID 18